 To investigate whether this association between the waveguide pattern and SST anomalies is initiated in the atmosphere or ocean, we calculate the correlations between the waveguide pattern and thermal fluxes (sensible heat, latent heat, net longwave radiation and net shortwave radiation).
 There are substantial correlations in some regions of the North Pacific for all of these quantities, but regression analyses indicate that the magnitude of the radiation flux anomalies are weak compared to the heat fluxes (not shown).
-The latent and sensible heat flux correlations (Fig. 11c-d) indicate that where SST is above normal there is above average heat flux from atmosphere to ocean, and where ocean SST is below normal there is below normal heat flux from atmosphere to ocean.
+The latent and sensible heat flux correlations (Fig. 11c-d) indicate that where SST is above normal there is above average atmosphere-to-ocean heat flux, and where the SST is below normal there is below normal atmosphere-to-ocean heat flux.
 Thus, the fluxes are generally consistent with the atmosphere driving the ocean throughout the North Pacific.
 The properties we have noted for the waveguide pattern in Fig. 11 are true for all other patterns associated with the subtropical jet that we have examined; they all influence the North Pacific through heat fluxes, though the geographical reach of the fluxes depends on the longitudinal phase of the circulation anomalies.